-The Alumni Achievement Award has honored only 85 extraordinary alumni – five of them graduates from Penn State Behrend.
+The Alumni Achievement Award has honored about 100 extraordinary alumni – seven of them graduates from Penn State Behrend.
 These prominent young alumni, 35 years of age or younger, are invited by the President of the University and the Chancellor of Penn State Behrend to return to campus and share their expertise with the students and community.
 Alumni Achievement Award recipients demonstrate to students that Penn State Behrend alumni succeed in an exceptional fashion at an early age.

 If you or someone you know would qualify for the Alumni Achievement Award or any of the other University awards, email Kristen Comstock at firstname.lastname@example.org to suggest a nomination.

-David W. Boyce ’01 is chief executive officer of CMI Industry Americas, Inc., a leading supplier of steel-processing complexes for flat carbon steel production, as well as equipment for processing stainless steel and long products.
-Boyce is responsible for all operations in the Americas for CMI Industry.
+David W. Boyce ’01 is president of Bloom Engineering Company, Inc. in Pittsburgh.
+Bloom Engineering is the leading supplier of high temperature industrial burners and associated combustion equipment.
+The global company has extensive experience in the steel, aluminum, and forge industries and also provides combustion equipment for many other applications.
+Prior to his appointment at Bloom in September of 2013, Boyce was chief executive officer of CMI Industry Americas, Inc., a leading supplier of steel-processing complexes for flat carbon steel production, as well as equipment for processing stainless steel and long products.
+Boyce was responsible for all operations in the Americas for CMI Industry.
+CMI Industry has been serving the global metal industries in continuous operation since 1923.
 Boyce is an 2001 mechanical engineering alumnus and received the Alumni Achievement Award in 2013.

 Matthew T. Bresee ’00 is president of the Erie BayHawks, the NBA Development League team affiliated with the New York Knicks.
 Bresee, who received the Alumni Achievement Award in 2012, oversees daily team and business operations and sets strategy within the Erie BayHawks organization.
 Under his leadership, average game and total attendance have both risen.
 Bresee is active in the Erie community, with the Visit Erie Board of Directors and March of Dimes.
 As a graduate of Penn State Erie, The Behrend College, he volunteers with the FastStart Behrend mentoring program for underrepresented students.